the1lab/1lab/src/Cat/Diagram/Product.lagda.md

     A B a b c d : Ob
     f g h : Hom a b

-  -- Note: here and below we have to open public the aliases in a module -- with parameters so Agda picks up the display forms. module _ {a b} where
+  -- Note: here and below we define the aliases by opening so display -- forms are generated for printing the underlying projections as the -- aliases. module _ {a b} where
     open Product (all-products a b)
       renaming (unique to ⟨⟩-unique; unique₂ to ⟨⟩-unique₂)